datastaxdevs/demo-astra-db-amazon-bedrock/README.md

 ### 1.1 - Chat Playground

-- `✅ 1.1.a` - Connect to your `AWS Management Consolee` and look for service `Amazon Bedrock`
+- `✅ 1.1.a` - Connect to your `AWS Management Console` and look for service `Amazon Bedrock`

 ![](./img/bedrock-01.png)

-- `✅ 1.1.b` - On home page select getting started
+- `✅ 1.1.b` - On home page select Get started

 ![](./img/bedrock-02.png)

 - `✅ 1.1.c` - In the following tutorials we will be using the models `Claude V2` and `Titan`.
-To see what is available to you and ask for more model access tge `Model Access` item in the menu.
+To see what is available to you and ask for more model access the `Model Access` item in the menu.

 ![](./img/bedrock-models.png)